Developing Skills and Talent in the Creative Industries

 Women in Film & TV: The leading membership organisation for women working in creative media in the UK and part of an international network of over 13,000 women.
-Members of the organisation come from a broad range of professions spanning the entire creative-media industry.
+Members of the organisation come from a broad range of professions spanning the entire creative media industry.
 They host a variety of events throughout the year, present a prestigious awards ceremony every December and run a mid-career mentoring programme for women.
 They also host networking evenings, collaborate with industry bodies on research projects and lobby for women’s interests.
-Visit the Women in Film and TV website for opportunities, festivals, funding and training.
+Visit the Women in Film and TV website for opportunities and events.

 BFI Film Academy: Age 16-25 and interested in film, or wanting to explore a career in film?
 Visit the BFI Film Academy for range of opportunities, workshops, courses and more.

-BFI Film Academy Leeds: They aim to help train and inspire the next generation of UK filmmakers, supporting talented and committed young people aged 16-19 to develop the commercial and cultural knowledge and skills to help make a career in film.
+BFI Film Academy Leeds: It’s designed to train and inspire the next generation of UK filmmakers, supporting young people aged 16-19 to develop the commercial and cultural knowledge and skills to help make a career in film.
 No experience is necessary.
 It offers training for every film industry role, from writing to production, sound design, editing and camera.
 As part of the course participants will get to make a short film and gain the NCFE Level 2 qualification ‘Preparing to Work in the Film Industry’.
 Visit the Leeds Film website to find out more about the Academy course and to apply.

 ITV Apprenticeships: A minimum 12 month paid programme within one of their departments, and during your time there you’ll gain valuable hands-on experience from working with industry experts.
 Visit the ITV website to find out more about their Apprenticeships and when the deadlines are.

-Screen Yorkshire Boot Camp: A skills and knowledge development scheme for prospective new entrants into the film and television industry.
-It seeks to provide an enhanced and accelerated bridge between training and the industry through an intensive 3 day ‘Boot Camp’ programme.
+Screen Yorkshire Boot Camp: A skills and knowledge development scheme for prospective new entrants into the film and TV industry.
+It provides a bridge between training and the industry through an intensive 3 day ‘Boot Camp’ programme.
 It’s aimed at individuals who are interested in a career in the film industry but who have yet to convert that interest into a regular stream of work.
 Applications are welcome from individuals who did not study a film-related subject but who have a demonstrable desire to enter the industry – a degree is not necessary.
-Boot Camp is FREE to attend to successful applicants.
+Boot Camp is free to attend to successful applicants!
 Visit the Screen Yorkshire website to find out more about Boot Camp and when it’s next open for applications.

 Talent Development Schemes